mendix/docs/content/appstore/app-services/intelligent-document-service.md

     {{% alert type="info" %}} The model name should not exceed 55 characters.
 You can only use characters (a-z, A-Z), numbers (0-9), and underscore (\_). {{% /alert %}}

 5. Wait until the **Import File** page opens.
-6. Drag sample images in JPG or JPEG format into the box where it says **Drag & Drop Image Here**.
-You can also click the box and select the files.
+6. Drag sample images in JPG or JPEG format into the box where it says **Drag image files here**.
+You can also click **Browse** and select the files.

     ![Import File page](attachments/intelligent-document-service/import-file-page.png)